Kendall Marshall

-Kendall Dewan Marshall (born August 19, 1991) is an American basketball coach and former professional player.
+Kendall Dewan Marshall (born August 19, 1991) is an American former basketball coach and former professional player.
 He was born in Dumfries, Virginia, and attended Bishop O'Connell High School in Arlington, Virginia.
 He played college basketball for the North Carolina Tar Heels and was drafted by the Phoenix Suns in the first round of the 2012 NBA draft with the 13th overall pick.

 Early life

 Marshall led Bishop O'Connell High School to the 2010 Virginia Independent Schools Division I championship as a senior.
 He also led Bishop O'Connell to the semifinals of the Washington Catholic Athletic Conference.
 He averaged 15.3 points, nine rebounds and six assists as a senior.

 Considered a four-star recruit by ESPN.com, Marshall was listed as the No. 7 point guard and the No. 22 player in the nation in 2010.

 College career

 Freshman season

 At the start of his first season at North Carolina, Marshall provided more depth at the point guard position to relieve starting point guard Larry Drew II, as he got more used to the system at North Carolina.
 However, after a disappointing showing at Georgia Tech in which the Tar Heels lost by twenty points, Roy Williams took the gamble and inserted Marshall into the starting lineup at a win versus Clemson.
 Soon Drew transferred to UCLA, allowing Marshall to take on the leadership role with poise; as he dished out an ACC-record 16 assists while committing only three turnovers at a win over Florida State on February 6, 2011.
 Marshall averaged 6.2 points and 6.2 assists per game.